Preconference workshops at EAWOP 2019

-Andrew Baldwin & Rosie Horne (British Psychological Society)
+Andrew Baldwin & Saskia Perriard-Abdoh (British Psychological Society)

 Discover how psychological evidence can make its way into the heart of government policy making.
-Policy Advisor Andrew Baldwin and Research Advisor Rosie Horne from the British Psychological Society’s Policy and Research Team will take participants through examples of where the BPS has made demonstrable impact on public policy by sharing evidence, experience and explaining theoretical approaches in a way that resonates with policy makers.
+Policy Advisors Andrew Baldwin (Work) and Saskia Perriard-Abdoh (Health) from the British Psychological Society’s Policy Team will take participants through examples of where the BPS has made demonstrable impact on public policy by sharing evidence, experience and explaining theoretical approaches in a way that resonates with policy makers.

-Drawing on UK parliamentary and legislative processes, the workshop will go through how best to influence various stages of the policy-making process.
-The BPS’s campaign for fundamental reform of the Work Capability Assessment, which is used by the Department for Work and Pensions to assess people for out of work benefit payments, will be used as an example.
+Drawing on UK parliamentary and legislative processes, the workshop will go through how best to influence the policy-making process.
+The BPS’s 2017 report, Psychology at work: improving wellbeing and productivity in the workplace will be used as an example.

 Participants will leave with a deeper understanding of tools that can be used to create clear messages and recommendations, map stakeholders and understand power and influence.
 The session will help participants think about how to finding the right ‘levers’ that need to be pulled to make progress on policy change.